 While I prefer to cover principles imposed on the design by others outside the project under policies, I use this chapter to explain the design principles that are specifically chosen to direct the design and implementation of this solution.

-The design principles are aimed at achieving all the design properties within the confines of the design constraints.
+The design principles are aimed at addressing all the focus areas adequately within the confines of the design constraints.

 As the solution architect, I define most design principles based on experience from past projects.
 Even in previous projects where my role was business analyst or technical project manager, I have always observed and learned from the proceedings with an architect’s mindset.

 The design principles primarily provide direction for designers and developers, but I always go to great lengths to share them with the project’s SMEs, BAs, the project manager and other stakeholders.

 Having a list of accepted design principles have often helped the team steer clear of making spontaneous decisions in the heat of the moment that would work against the design goals.

 I recommend that this chapter contains a table with the following columns:

 |Shared entities must have dual identities.||While data coming from external systems usually carry their own identity, there is never any guarantee that their identity is truly unique.
 Especially during testing, copy/pasting and messy test data often lead to duplicate identifiers in data from external systems.|